annazuo/visual-sentiment-analysis/README.md

     ```python predict.py calm_220_25.txt --model vgg19_finetuned_all --batch-size 64 > calm_220_25.csv```

    The input `.txt` file generated from 4. should contain the paths to extracted frames.
 User must specify an output CSV file name.
 The naming convention for both files is `{mood}_{pitch_sensitivity}_{tempo_sensitivity}`.
    Note that this step should be run on GPU.
 This can be achieved by running all command lines on Google Colab.
+An example of how to run the whole pipeline on GPU is in `project_pipeline.ipynb`

 7. Run sentiment analysis prediction of the video using `parse_predictions.py` For example,